Filey Beach reopened by police after gruesome find of 'possible human bones'

-Police in Filey today: Filey Beach reopened by police after gruesome find of 'possible human bones'
+Police in Filey: Filey Beach reopened by police after gruesome find of 'possible human bones'

 Police have reopened Filey beach after “possible human bones” were discovered.